tartofour/scopecheck/README.md

 - [ ] Add help menu

 ## Description
-Take a list of domains from stdin.
-The script resolves each domain using dig and check if resolved IPs are present in the SCOPE_FILE passed as argument.
-The script echoes in-scope subdomains.
+Take a list of FQDNs from stdin.
+The script resolves each FQDN and check if resolved IP addresses are present in the SCOPE_FILE.
+In-scope FQDNs are printed to stdout.

 ## Usage